panva/jose/README.md

 #### How do I use it outside of Node.js

-It is **only built for Node.js** environment - it builds on top of the `crypto` module and requires the KeyObject API that was added in Node.js v11.6.0.
+It is **only built for Node.js** environment - it builds on top of the `crypto` module and requires the KeyObject API that was added in Node.js v11.6.0 and one-shot sign/verify API added in v12.0.0

 #### How is it different from [`node-jose`][node-jose]